 History of Brutalist Architecture:

-The history of brutalist architecture goes back to the three years of the 1940s to 1950s, where it first emerges.
 In the year of 1940, on the verge of the second world war, nazi germany attacked britain with their massive air fleet.
 In response to that, britain resisted the attack with their royal air force & royal navy.

 The battle is recorded in history as the Battle of Britain.
 As a result of this great war, a massive amount of building was turned into debris & ashes.
 As the war ended; the reconstruction work begins.